-As a homeowner, you know how essential it is to have a properly working hot water heater to rely on.
+As a homeowner, you know how essential it is to have hot water heaters properly working at all times. .
 If your water heater isn’t working you can’t do laundry, take a shower, or even properly wash the dishes so going even a day without a water heater can be a big inconvenience.

 If you find yourself having to face repairs on a regular basis or your water heater is more than a decade old, you may want to consider a hot water heater replacement.
 You will find that there are three types of water heaters to choose from: